 Makeup Tests, Exams or Quizzes: There will be no makeup exams or quizzes.
 If you miss a test, exam or quiz, you will receive zero marks.
-Exceptions may be made for documented medical reasons or extenuating circumstances.
-In such a case, it is the responsibility of the student to inform the instructor immediately.
+Exceptions may be made for documented medical reasons or other extenuating circumstances.
+In such a case, it is the responsibility of the student to inform the instructor as soon as possible.